Elyssiah98/Lyssis-Designs/src/Pages/Blog/Posts/Ceramics/Ceramics-Techniques/Coil-Building-a-Clay-Bowl.md

 tags: ["ceramics", "ceramictechniques", "coil", "coildbuilding", "claybowl", "clay"]
 ---

 This clay bowl introduced me to the coil building method, which is one of the oldest hand-building techniques in ceramics.
 I learnt about layering clay coils, how to carefully construct them, and blending the seams for height and strength.
-The bowl I made during this process would later be decorated with two different surface techniques, which I have linked at the end of this post/
+The bowl I made during this process would later be decorated with two different surface techniques, which I have linked at the end of this post.

 ## Tools & Materials :
 - White clay